-They also recorded the beautifully sarcastic, “Heaven,” where frontman, David Byrne, sings in a poet manner about how Heaven is an illusion and nothing ever happens.
-The acoustic style this song is presented in is the opposite from what Talking Heads sound like – it sounds like an Eagles song.
+They also recorded the beautifully sarcastic “Heaven,” where frontman David Byrne sings in a poet manner about how Heaven is an illusion and nothing ever happens.
+The acoustic style this song is presented in is the opposite from what the Heads sound like—an “Eagles song.”

-The delicate “Air” is either about a person who is fearful and terrified of going outside.
-Or it is about a person who is cynical of the way society causes and reacts to pollution.
-With this, the lyrics, “Some people say not to worry about the air” could be aimed at a person scared of simply air or it could be a political statement.
+The delicate “Air” is either about a person who is fearful and terrified of going outside or a person who is pessimistic of the way society causes and reacts to pollution.
+Lyrics like “Some people say not to worry about the air” could be aimed towards a person scared of simply air or it could be a political statement.
 Whatever way, the song includes ghastly and creepy background vocals, but is mellow and mellifluous when compared to other tracks, like the spine-chilling “Memories Can’t Wait” and the deranged “Animals.”

 Nobody was recording music like “Life During Wartime” or “Mind” in 1979.
 With the strange sounds and effects on the final track, “Drugs,” Eno and Byrne’s eccentricity in the studio is evident.
 The hard hooks and grooves all blend with the dark experimental claustrophobic sound Eno brings to the production studio.